B i o g r a p h y

 An active chamber music performer, Marta has appeared in all major concert venues in New York City, including Carnegie Hall, Lincoln Center, Barge Music and Symphony Space.
 She also performed in Italy, the United Kingdom, the Netherlands, Germany, France and Poland, playing with, among others, the Manhattan Chamber Orchestra, Bachanalia Festival Orchestra, the United Europe Chamber Orchestra and Orchestra dell' Accademia del Teatro alla Scala.
 She has been invited to numerous festivals, including the Pontino Musica, Catania International Music Festival, Lake District Music Festival, Zeist Muziekdagen, Summit Music Festival, as well as for the United Nations’ Consular Corp.

-Marta has served on the faculties of the Rudolf Steiner School, Hunter College and Aaron Copland School of Music at Queens College.
+Marta is currently on the music faculty of Alliance University (formerly Nyack College) School of Music and Manhattanville College Music Department.
+She has also served on the faculties of the Rudolf Steiner School, Hunter College and Aaron Copland School of Music at Queens College.
 She plays a 1937 cello made in Mirecourt by George Apparut.
 She resides in Manhasset, NY with her husband and their two sons.